Cryptocurrencies, or virtual currencies, are digital means of exchange created and used by private individuals or groups.

 The encryption algorithm is slightly different as well.
 Litecoin is often the second- or third-most popular cryptocurrency by market capitalization.

 Released in 2012, Ripple (XRP) is noted for a “consensus ledger” system that dramatically speeds up transaction confirmation and blockchain creation times — there’s no formal target time, but the average is every few seconds.

 Ripple is also more easily converted than other cryptocurrencies with an in-house currency exchange that can convert Ripple units into U.S. dollars, yen, euros, and other common currencies.

 However, critics have noted that Ripple’s network and code are more susceptible to manipulation by sophisticated hackers and may not offer the same anonymity protections as Bitcoin-derived cryptocurrencies.

-Coinye, a semi-defunct cryptocurrency, is worth mentioning solely for its bizarre backstory.
+Coinye, a defunct cryptocurrency, is worth mentioning solely for its bizarre backstory.

 Coinye was developed under the original moniker “Coinye West” in 2013, and identified by an unmistakable likeness of music superstar Kanye West.
 Shortly before Coinye’s release, in early 2014, West’s legal team caught wind of the currency’s existence and sent its creators a cease-and-desist letter.

 To avoid legal action, the creators dropped “West” from the name, changed the logo to a “half man, half fish hybrid” that resembles West — a biting reference to a “South Park” episode that pokes fun at West’s massive ego — and released Coinye as planned.